kmruehl/WETOStack/_sources/software_quality.md

 Research computing software often depend on third-party libraries, and many of these dependencies are research software themselves.
-Therefore, the installation and environment configuration for this type of software can easily become complicated.
+Therefore, the installation and environment configuration for this type of software can easily become complex.

-**BP: It is the responsibility of developers to provide a streamlined method of installation.
-Use common software distribution systems, and automate the process as much as practical.**
+**BP: It is the responsibility of developers to provide a streamlined method of installation using common software distribution systems and automation as much as practical.**

 Mature package managers are a great resource since they have a distribution system already in place and manage dependencies between software tools.